 She was beautiful in the light, and wanted to be photographed, noticed.
 I have found this many times in situations where most would assume there’d be a fair amount of danger photographing someone on in an urban setting.
 I find that people want very much to be seen sometimes, and these super fast, pop-up portrait sessions with enchanting strangers that I meet are the most satisfying work that I do.
-And no longer strangers, they can be people that I follow for years.
-And I am grateful to be able to do so.
-Trust is beautiful.
+And no longer strangers, they can become people whose lives I’m privileged to follow for years.

 An amazing story and awesome photography.
 I really like the light and how you’ve captured your subject.
 Keep making your fabulous images, there’s no one like you Suzanne.
 Just remember to be as safe as possible, in every sense.